-Where an audit client is a publicly traded entity, listed business trust or listed real estate investment trust, and the amount of annual fees received and to be received by the firm or its network firms for services other than audit ("such fees") compared to the total annual audit fees from the audit client is 50% or more, the firm shall disclose to those charged with governance of the audit client which that firm is expressing the audit opinion the fact that the total of such fees represent 50% or more of total annual audit fees received and to be received by the firm or its network firms and discuss the safeguards it will apply to reduce the threat to an acceptable level.
+Where an audit client is a listed entity and the amount of annual fees received and to be received by the firm or its network firms for services other than audit ("such fees") compared to the total annual audit fees from the audit client is 50% or more, the firm shall disclose to those charged with governance of the audit client which that firm is expressing the audit opinion the fact that the total of such fees represent 50% or more of total annual audit fees received and to be received by the firm or its network firms and discuss the safeguards it will apply to reduce the threat to an acceptable level.
 For this purpose -

-- (a) Such fees shall only include fees charged to the client and its related entities over which the client has direct or indirect control: and - (b) Such fees shall not include the fees received and to be received for audit-related services as defined in the Glossary.
+- (a) Such fees shall only include fees charged to the client and its related entities over which the client has direct or indirect control; and - (b) Such fees shall not include the fees received and to be received for audit-related services as defined in the Glossary.